decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : A cryptographic nonce

 presentation_message (pm)
-: A message generated and protected by an spk.
+: A message generated and protected by the spk.

 spk
 : Zero-Knowledge Signature Proof of Knowledge.